 Established in 1998, the client operates two integrated steel mills in South Korea and in California.
-Major steel products include hot rolled steel, steel plate, wire rod, cold rolled steel, electrical steel, and stainless-steel products.
-The company employs over 40,000 staff and serves their products worldwide.
+Major steel products include hot rolled steel, steel plate, wire rod, cold-rolled steel, electrical steel, and stainless steel products.
+The company employs over 40,000 staff and serves its products worldwide.

 The Business Challenge

 With the increasing focus on infrastructure and development, the global steel industry in the US is expected to rise in the coming years.
 Moreover, the constantly fluctuating price of raw materials and weak steel prices have put significant pressure on steel manufacturers.
 Additionally, the increasingly competitive environment is putting pressure on global steel companies to search for better ways to gain a competitive advantage in the market.
 Thus, steel manufacturers are investing a considerable amount of capital into R&D and marketing for differentiating their products from other players in the market.

 The key to success for steel manufacturers lies in determining the perfect balance of marketing mix elements, which ultimately results on accomplishing customer demands while achieving business goals.
 Additionally, to be a competent supplier and manufacturer in the international steel market, a detailed understanding of the marketing mix elements is required.